aerogear/native-android-example/README.md

    client.subscribe(deleteTaskSubscription)
         .execute(new ApolloSubscriptionCall.Callback<DeleteTaskSubscription.Data>() {
   ```
-- Currently the only way to refresh cache after receiving subscription response is to use `subscribeToMore`, however, this is not available in java.
+- Currently the only way to refresh cache after receiving subscription response is to use `subscribeToMore`, however, this is not available in Java.
   After request has been sent we either receive `onResponse`, if request was successful, or `onFailure` if request has failed.
+  You can find example logic for `onResponse` or `onFailure` in  [Apollo documentation](https://www.apollographql.com/docs/android/essentials/queries/).

  ```java
   @Override